 After moving into our new house in March (you can catch that announcement here), Chase and I made a rather long list of changes, additions, or updates we’d like to make in the next 5-10 years.
-Some of them are huge projects like installing a bathtub in an unfinished room, and others are small like simple window treatments or new rugs.
+Some of them were huge projects like finishing out a half-done bathroom (check!) and others are small like simple window treatments or new rugs.
 Either way, it was a little daunting looking at the spreadsheet we created.
-At first, we started completing the smaller items like new towels for the extra bathroom, or replacing the clock that busted during the move.
+At first, we started completing the smaller items like new towels for the extra bathroom or replacing the clock that busted during the move.
 Eyeballing the more massive projects like granite countertops and redoing the entire deck seemed out of reach.
 But, at Red’s 4th birthday party, it was evident that the deck was in need of more than just TLC.
-Entire chunks the length of mulch chips and the width of your thumb started breaking off from the decking and boards were much more warped than we had first imagined.
+Entire chunks the width of your thumb started breaking off from the decking and boards were much more warped than we had first imagined.
 Our deck makeover was much closer than we had anticipated.

-You can see here what we started with: 19 year old, unsealed wood, and a big bulldog prancing around.
-By the time we finished, we had a glorious covered porch, complete with two ceiling fans, a TELEVISION outside and composite railings with aluminum pickets.
+You can see here what we started with: 19-year-old, unsealed wood, and a big bulldog prancing around.
+By the time we finished, we had a covered porch, complete with two ceiling fans, an outdoor television, and composite railings with aluminum pickets.
 Check out the before and after!

 You should know that this process took nearly a month, from the tearing down of the original deck to the final approval by the inspectors and electricians.
 Lots of wet weather this fall delayed some of the project, and while we were really patient waiting for our deck makeover to finish, the original timeline was 2-3 weeks.

-All of the decking was replaced, including adding faceboards to the stairway and boxing in the frame with new lumber.
+All of the decking was replaced, including adding kickplates to the stairway and boxing in the frame with new lumber.
 The roof went up rather quickly, as it comes in large planks and almost snaps together.
 We’re still drying out from the rain, waiting to have the deck stained in a dark walnut color to match the railings.
-But at least all of construction is done!
+Wouldn’t purpleheart decking in Atlanta from Brazilian Wood Depot have been gorgeous?
+We’ll put it on the list for when we need to redo some boards in the future.

-With Scarlett’s christening and the big UGA game on the same weekend, we had the best excuse to break in the porch with a big party (or two…).
-I’ll have to admit the weekend was enormous, and really daunting to have two huge days back to back, but we made it through with the help of our friends.
-(Thank you, Kiki!)
-And having a TV on the porch helps…
+With the big UGA game coming that same weekend, we had the best excuse to break in the porch with a big party (or two…).
+I’ll have to admit the weekend was enormous and really daunting to have two huge days back to back, but we made it through with the help of our friends.
+And having a TV on the porch helped a bunch…

-With a big party (that I was helping to host and clean!) that I completely failed to take photos during, I decided to drag out my brand new personalized beverage tub on it’s shiny new black stand, all courtesy of Personal Creations.
+With a big party (that I was helping to host and clean!) that I completely failed to take photos during, I decided to drag out my brand new personalized beverage tub on its shiny new black stand.
 I love the look of galvanized metal, and I hope to get a few more of these metal type bins for the deck to match.
 After all, a gal needs storage for both her wine AND her porch-sitting quilts!

 So what do you think?
 Want to come over and sip some sweet tea?
 I can tell you we’ve spent so much time out there recently.
 With the cooler weather upon us, we are relaxing in the morning under blankets and relishing in the cool breeze of the craftsman fans in the afternoon.
 It’s like we’ve added a new room to the house, all ready for entertaining, relaxing and catching our favorite flicks on the outdoor big screen.
 I’ll be sure to update when the staining and painting is finished, but in the meantime, I’m going to head outside and porch-sit!